 Why do you need to analyse research?

 All pursuits begin with the intention of eventual fulfilment.
 Similarly, research is begun with a purpose, and to fulfil this purpose, collected data needs to be analysed.
 Analysing consumer data brings insights that are useful for making business decisions, especially ones that require consumer input.
-As a general rule, research data can be divided into 2 types.:
+As a general rule, research data can be divided into 2 types:

 - Qualitative data analysis

 If you're not the biggest fan of maths and statistics, analysing qualitative data might just be your calling as a consumer researcher.
 Qualitative data is data that is generally abstract and can be collected from focus groups, personal in-depth interviews or open-ended questions in surveys.
 It includes answers that are harder to analyse because these are answers about taste, preferences, experiences and opinions.
 Sounds tricky?
-Let us break it down for you-
+Let us break it down for you -

-Steps to analyzing qualitative data
+Steps to analysing qualitative data